Guidelines for Access to Public Records

 Requesting Information About Your Case

 Documents containing personal information about your case are confidential and are not public records.
 If you have a child support case managed by a local child support agency and seek information or documents on your own personal account, please contact the office as follows.
 You may send an email by logging into your personal Customer Connect account, you may call 1-866-901-3212 or you may make your request in person by visiting the local child support agency that manages your case.
+Office locations and contact information are available by clicking here.

 Submitting or Making Public Record Requests